 Yes, we do provide that service on a case by case basis.
-We charge an additional fee of $195 each for both pick-up and drop-off, but it can be handy when your destination is on the Seattle side of Puget Sound.
+We charge an additional fee for both pick-up and drop-off, but it can be handy when your destination is on the Seattle side of Puget Sound.
 Please inquire about this early, so we can let you know if we can accommodate your request.

 No, we are not able to accommodate pick-ups or drop-offs at SeaTac Airport.